circleci/circleci-docs/jekyll/_cci2/language-erlang.md

 order: 2
 ---

-You can use the following `.circleci/config.yml` to start building Phoenix apps.
-See below for an explanation of each step.
+## Overview

+This guide will help you get started with a Phoenix project on CircleCI.
+If you’re in a rush, just copy the sample configuration below into a `.circleci/config.yml` in your project’s root directory and start building.

+Otherwise, we recommend reading our [walkthrough](#config-walkthrough) for a detailed explanation of our configuration.

+## Sample Configuration

 ```YAML
 version: 2